 [Subject] + [Obscured Action] + <Thinking Suspense>

 The fact that part of the verb is still in the sentence does not help us understanding the action as there are other separable verbs that share the same first part.
-For example, “Anmachen” which is turn on.
+For example, “Anmachen” which means “turn on”.
 So, Saying just the first part “Ich mache” can actually be completed both as “turn off” and “turn on”, meaning two completely opposite actions.
 Not to mention that “machen” doesn’t even necessarily correspond to “turn” without the subject or the separated part of the verb “an”.

 Once again, we have a structure that if the object is not clear, evoking the sentence is meaningless and it’s better just to think about the object prior to saying it.